 Dear LOST gender,

 You may not realize this, but you just took a great first step by submitting your question..
 Thanks to movies such as "Boys Don't Cry" and other courageous efforts, people who are transgender, or who question their gender identity, are beginning to see themselves in the media — confirming that you're not alone, and providing encouragement that resources are available.
-A very wise person once said to the LGBT community, “It Gets Better.”
+A very wise person once said to the lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ+) community, “It Gets Better.”
 And you know what?
 It does!

 First, to address your suicidal feelings, please do talk to someone you trust!
 If you need immediate support, please call: